Patient Web Resources

 "This course will help equip healthcare professionals to tackle the growth of prescribing of opioid drugs in the UK over the past decade and to improve care for patients with chronic pain.

-Approx time to complete: 3 hours over several sittings
+Approx time to complete: three hours over several sittings

 Certificate requirements: Pass all module quizzes and 70% in final assessment."

-PrescQIPP also host webinars on CD management, at https://www.prescqipp.info/other-comms/media-videos-and-webinars.
-These are broadcast live then made available as recordings.
+PrescQIPP also host webinars on CD management, these are broadcast live then made available as recordings.

 - Wednesday 18 October 2017: Opioid Aware Next Steps Webinar (Session 2 of 2) - Dr Ruth Bastable